Practical and Parallelizable Algorithms for Non-Monotone Submodular Maximization with Size Constraint: Introduction

 \subsection{Related Work}

+\textbf{Theshold Procedures.} A recurring subproblem of \sm (and other submodular optimization problems) is to add to a candidate solution $S$ those elements $x$ of the ground set $\uni$ that give a marginal gain of at least $\tau$, for some constant threshold $\tau$.
+To solve this subproblem, the algorithm \thresam is proposed in {\citeA{Fahrbach2018}} for monotone submodular functions and applied in {\citeA{Fahrbach2018a}} and the conference version of this work \cite{kuhnle2021nearly} as subroutines for non-monotone \sm.
+However, theoretical guarantee (Lemma 2.3 of {\citeA{Fahrbach2018a}}) does not hold when the objective function is non-monotone.
+Counterexamples and pseudocode for \thresam are given in Appendix~\ref{sec:counterexample}. \revtwo{A recent work by~\citeA{fahrbach2018non} has modified the \thresam algorithm and fixed the problem discussed above.}

+Two alternative solutions to the non-monotone threshold problem were proposed in {\citeA{amanatidis2021submodular}} for the case of non-monotone, submodular maximization subject to a knapsack constraint.
+Due to the complexity of the constraints, the thresholding procedures in {\citeA{amanatidis2021submodular}} have a high time complexity and require $\oh{n^2}$ query calls within one iteration even when restricted to {a} size constraint.
+Although a variant with binary search is proposed to get fewer queries, the sequential binary search worsens the adaptivity of the algorithm.

+In this work, we propose the \threseq algorithm (Section \ref{sec:ts}) that fixes the problems of \thresam and runs in $\oh{n}$ queries and $\oh{ \log n}$ adaptive rounds.
+We solve these problems by introducing two sets found by the algorithm: an auxilliary set $A$ separate from the solution set $A'$ found by \threseq that solves \tp (Def.~\ref{def:tp}) separately.
+The algorithm maintains that $A' \subseteq A$, and the larger set is used for filtering from the ground set, while the smaller set maintains desired bounds on the average marginal gain.

-\paragraph{Adaptive Algorithms} Since the study of parallelizable algorithms for submodular optimization was initiated by \citet{Balkanski2018}, there have been a number of $O(\log n)$-adaptive algorithms designed for SMCC.
-When $f$ is monotone, adaptive algorithms that obtain the optimal ratio \citep{Nemhauser1978a} of $1 - 1/e - \epsi$ have been designed by \citet{Balkanski,Fahrbach2018,Ene}.
-Of these, the algorithms of \citet{Fahrbach2018,Ene} also have nearly optimal query complexity; that is, they have query complexity $O(n \log k)$.
+\textbf{Algorithms with Low Adaptivive Complexity.} Since the study of parallelizable algorithms for submodular optimization was initiated by {\citeA{Balkanski2018}}, there have been a number of $\oh{\log n}$-adaptive algorithms designed for \sm.
+When $f$ is monotone, adaptive algorithms that obtain the optimal ratio \cite{Nemhauser1978a} of $1 - 1/e - \epsi$ have been designed by {\citeA{Balkanski,Fahrbach2018,Ene,chen2021best}}.
+Of these, the algorithm of {\citeA{chen2021best}} also has the state-of-the-art sublinear adapativity and linear query complexity.